-The other possible outcome is that we regain control of the system long enough to rewrite the flawed corporate program.
+The other possible outcome is that we regain control of the system long enough to rewrite the flawed corporate algorithm.

-Laws restoring judgment to humans – such as conditional corporate personhood, "boxing" the corporation with a more specific purpose, and simulating morality in the profit calculation – could put the machine back on a leash.
+Fixes such as subtracting corporate privileges, conditional corporate personhood, “boxing” the corporation with a more specific purpose, and simulating morality in the profit calculation by including externalities — could put the machine back on a leash, and restore functional capitalism.

 Of course, the conglomerate corporate entity will fight any law that conflicts with its current profit maximizing program.
 But since it is not intelligent, it will also mindlessly follow any new program.
 So, the trick is just to get that program into place — at a time when humans are rapidly losing leverage.

 Since it requires no action, I am going to assign Outcome #1 as the base case (the one that is most probable).
 Humans tend to drift along, doing the same thing and getting the same result.
 Moves over time limit future moves, until there is only one outcome remaining.
 And small changes to a persistent massive trend doesn’t shift the trend.
 Outcome #2 is less likely, since it would require radical and successful action.
 The situation is not entirely hopeless, but successful action would require a firm understanding of the problem, and there is no evidence of that.